At a Glance

-As for price, the difference between Sub-Zero and their competitors is roughly $2-4,000.
+As for price, the difference between Sub-Zero and its competitors is roughly $2,000-$4,000.

-Is Sub-Zero Worth the Money?
+Is a Sub-Zero Refrigerator Worth the Money?

-The features and branding are the best in the industry.
-That said, is it worth the money?
-It really depends.
+The features and branding are still the best in the industry.
+That said, is it worth spending $10,000 plus on a refrigerator?

-I used to tell builders to buy Sub-Zero during the recession because it would distinguish their property versus their competitors.
+I used to tell builders to buy Sub-Zero during the recession.
+It would help distinguish their property versus their competitors.

-You can buy whole kitchens of affordable luxury products for less and have $5,000 to spend.
+You can buy whole kitchens of affordable luxury appliances for less and have another $5,000 to spend.